caktus/philly-hip/README.md

 #### To include a **new scss file** in a template, do the following:

 Name your file according to the following convention:
+1. If your scss file is for a html component add the file to `styles/includes` in the `static` directory in the `hip` project folder.
+If the scss file is for a html page add the file to `styles/pages` in the `static` directory in the `hip` project folder.
-1. If your scss file is going to be linked to directly from a template, as below, name the file `[template_name].scss`
+1. If your scss file is going to be linked to directly from a template, as below, name the file `[template_name].scss`.
+If styling for a component, name the file `[component].scss`.
-2. If your scss file is only going to be imported by another scss file using the `@import` directive, prepend the filename with an underscore: `_[my_sass_file].scss` then link to it in your template using the django-sass-processor provided `sass_tags`.
+2. If your scss file is only going to be imported by another scss file using the `@import` directive, prepend the filename with an underscore: `_[my_sass_file].scss`.
+Otherwise, all scss files that will provide styling for DOM elements need to imported into `hip/static/bundle.scss`.  `bundle.scss` is imported into `hip/templates/base.html` using django-sass-processor provided `sass_tags`.

+#### Naming convention for individual scss classes

+All styles in the scss file should have `-hip` appended to the end of their name.
+This is so developers can easily distinguish between any frameworks/style guides in use and our own custom scss.

 ```html